KINet: Unsupervised Forward Models for Robotic Pushing Manipulation: Keypoint Interaction Networks (KINet)

 \subsection{GraphMPC Planning with KINet}

-We use a learned KINet model and plan actions based on a Model Predictive Control (MPC) algorithm \citep{finn2017deep} in the graph embedding space (GraphMPC).
-We sample several actions at each timestep to apply them to the current graph representation of the system.
-With KINet forward prediction, we compute a predicted graph representation for the next timestep given a sampled action.
-We then take the optimal action that produces the most similar graph representation to a goal graph representation $\mathcal{G}^{\mathrm{goal}}$.
-We describe our GraphMPC algorithm with a time horizon of $T$ as:

-where $\mathcal{S}$ is a graph matching algorithm.
-Unlike performing conventional MPC only with respect to positional states, GraphMPC allows for accurately bringing the system to a goal state both explicitly (i.e, position) and implicitly (i.e, pose, orientation, and visual appearance).
+A learned KINet model can be used to perform model-based planning.
+We extend the Model Predictive Control (MPC) method \citep{garcia1989model} and propose the GraphMPC algorithm based on graph embeddings. \ch{The graph representation of the next timestep is estimated for multiple sampled actions using $f_\mathrm{fwd}$}.
+The optimal action is selected such that it produces the most similar graph representation to the goal graph representation $\mathcal{G}^{\mathrm{goal}}$.
+We describe our GraphMPC algorithm with a horizon of $T$ as: $ {u_t^* = {\arg\max}\{\mathcal{S}\big(\mathcal{G}^{\mathrm{goal}}, f_{ \mathrm{fwd}}(\mathcal{G}^t, \{u_{t:T}\})\big)\}; \ t \in [0, T] }$.
+Unlike performing conventional MPC only with respect to positional states, GraphMPC allows for accurately bringing the objects to a goal configuration both explicitly (i.e., position) and implicitly (i.e., pose, orientation, and visual appearance).